Do you have stained, yellowed, or discolored teeth? Are you looking for a quick and comfortable way to brighten your smile?

 The timing of this can vary depending on each person.
 Everyone has different mouths and the teeth respond to whitening in different ways.
 Your lifestyle habits are also a factor.
 If you smoke or drink coffee regularly, your teeth will discolor faster than they would otherwise.
 On average, whitening effects can last anywhere from six months to 2-3 years.

-Should I get my teeth cleaned before or after whitening?
+Should I clean my teeth before or after whitening?

 Whitening works best on freshly cleaned teeth.
 If you’re going to use our in-office option, we recommend getting the whitening treatment done right after you have one of your regular cleanings.
 For the at-home option, we can give you the supplies to take home after your cleaning and exam.